sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 $\text{Eigenvector Centrality}(v) = \lambda_1 \times \text{Sum of the centralities of the nodes connected to } N$

 The solve of the above problem has to be iterative, the centrality of node $N$ depdends on its neighbors, and each neighbors centrality depends on all its neighbors that includes $N$.
-We'll embark on presenting above equatio
+We'll embark on presenting above equation as matrix form as it would bvery effective in solving for this iterative problem

 Mathematically, we can say the centrality $x_{N}$ of node $N$:
 $x_N = \frac{1}{\lambda} \sum_{M \in \text{Neighbors}(N)} x_M$